prakhar-gahlot/Lambdatest_assignment/README.md

 step 1 -
-setup a .env file in the root directory and add LambdaTest credentials in the following manner - LT_USERNAME = [your username]
+create a file named .env in the root directory and add LambdaTest credentials in the following manner - LT_USERNAME = [your username]
 LT_ACCESS_KEY = [your accesskey]
 note - do NOT include quotation marks.